 A windy day in the Lynes Woods Wildlife Sanctuary, on the Lyman loop.
 Nearly still under the trees, with no other people and no virtually wildlife except for some distant crows, the sky above the trees was on the move.
 I love the full sound of the rush of wind high up in the sky, and the Sennheiser Ambeo microphone seems to enjoy it too.
 Here I have decoded the recording in Bluemlein stereo; I often find Blumlein gives a rich rendering of the sense of space, with detail and room.

-Artist Linda Aubry designed and made this faux-fur windscreen for my rubber chew toy basket described in part 1.
+Artist and fellow ear-in-space Linda Aubry designed and made this faux-fur windscreen for my rubber chew toy basket described in part 1.
 So far it fits better and more easily than the Rycote fur, with some minor mods to the chew toy.
+It’s blocking the wind about equally as well, with no appreciable increase in high-frequency attenuation.
 Also, it makes the D100 look like The Heatmiser.
-Cool!

 As Chris Watson puts it, wind makes noise when it stops.
 With only a foam or furry windscreen, the wind stops when it hits your microphone capsule and creates noise.
 This is why you see sound recordists carrying around mics that look like blimps: the microphone sits inside a metal or plastic frame, which is covered with soft materials such as felt, fake fur, or other fabrics.
 The soft materials slow the wind as it passes through the frame, but it’s the empty space inside that makes the biggest difference with cutting wind speed and preventing the microphone from being blasted directly with wind.